markusul/SDModels/cran-comments.md

 ## Resubmission
-I have fixed the license mismatch to License: BSD_3_clause + file LICENSE
+I have fixed the license mismatch to License: GPL-3

 ## R CMD check results